ymerejsasnak/map-app/README.md

 (also need to disable buttons while win message is on?)

-disable buttons between initial click and next map!!!
+!!!also disable buttons between initial click and next map!!!